sedeverino/API-Rest-Spring/README.md

 # API REST With Spring boot
-This project provides an API with the basic CRUD operations for an user to consume; implementing design patterns and a little bit of arquithecture.
+This project provides an API with the basic CRUD operations for a cleint to consume; implementing design patterns and a little bit of arquithecture.

 # You will need
 - Spring Framework v3.3.3